gregfullard/100-days-of-code/log.md

 ### Day R2D37: 2020-11-05
 R2D37 #100DaysOfCode - After a week time spent on other I got back into the game with @devSkillDojo development.
 Fixed some shortcomings on the Boto3 script that provisions the search API on AWS API Gateway.
 Key lesson: Working with the API helps you understand AWS services a lot better than simply working in the console

+### Day R2D37: 2020-11-09
+R2D38-39 #100DaysOfCode - Yippee!
+Three weeks after I decided to pivot from a custom Neo4J deployment to a serverless AWS stack for the Skills Ontology (What I thought would be a 2-day detour), today I finally linked up the @DevSkillDojo UI to the Ontology Search API.
+Been a journey, but have been very impressed with AWS.